lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 # The main assignment

 The SantaLucia (SL) model is the most famous (and widely-used) [nearest-neighbour model](#sec:NN_models) for DNA.
+The mandatory part of this assignment is to write two codes, one that computes the melting temperature of a double strand given its sequence, and another that computes the melting temperature of the secondary structure of a single strand.

+The following instructions apply to the first code:

+1. The code takes as input the two strands that make up the double strand and check that they are the same length and fully complementary. **Nota Bene:** this check is not required if you decide to also include the terms that take care of mismatches.
+2. You can assume that the total strand concentration is $C^\circ = 1$ M for simplicity.

+The following instructions apply to the second code:

-The mandatory part of this assignment is to write a code that takes as input the sequence of a single DNA strand and a secondary structure, specified with the [dot-paren notation](#sec:dot-paren).
+1. The code takes as input the strand sequence and a secondary structure, specified with the [dot-paren notation](#sec:dot-paren).

-The code should

-1. Check that the secondary structure is compatible with the given sequence (*e.g.* check that they are of the same length, that the base pairs specified in the secondary structure are valid Watson-Crick pairs, and that each opening parenthesis has a closing partner).
+2. The code should check that the secondary structure is compatible with the given sequence (*e.g.* check that they are of the same length, that the base pairs specified in the secondary structure are valid Watson-Crick pairs, and that each opening parenthesis has a closing partner).

+The two codes should

-2. Evaluate the enthalpic and entropic contributions to the given secondary structure $\Delta H^\circ$ and $\Delta S^\circ$, as evaluated by the SantaLucia model.
-You can assume that the total strand concentration is $C^\circ = 1$ M for simplicity.
+1. Evaluate the enthalpic and entropic contributions to the given secondary structure $\Delta H^\circ$ and $\Delta S^\circ$, according to the SantaLucia model.
-3. Apply the two-state model to plot the melting temperature of the secondary structure. **Nota Bene:** for complicated examples the main assumption behind the two-state model[^two_state] will not hold, but for the sake of this assignment we will pretend that this is never the case.
+2. Apply the two-state model to plot the melting temperature of the secondary structure. **Nota Bene:** for complicated examples the main assumption behind the two-state model[^two_state] will not hold, but for the sake of this assignment we will pretend that this is never the case.

 :::{important} Choose and document the supported features A fully-fledged NN model has many parameters that take into account all possible secondary structures (internal mismatches, internal loops, bulges, hairpins, coaxial stacking, *etc.*).
 You do not have to necessarily to write a code that supports all these motifs, but:

-1. the more the better (although supporting only the basic ones, shown in [](#tbl:SL_watson_crick) would be already good enough);
+1. the more the better (although supporting only the basic ones, shown in [](#tbl:SL_watson_crick), would be already good enough);
 2. if you choose to support only a subset of structures, the documentation should be clear about it, and the code should explicitly fail when an unsupported secondary structure is supplied.
 :::